 College students are filled with business ideas.
 There are several inspiring examples of innovative businesses that started off in college.
 Students hesitate to get their business plans going due to the requirement of a large financial investment.
 However, there are various ways of getting started without requiring a large sum initially.
 Here are a few examples:

 David Rajewski,took a $1000 loan from his dad in in 2007.
 After doing research, he came up with an online storefront that deals in longboard high performance skateboards.
 Anyone who wants to buy a skateboard through the website can customize the color, size and the desired design.
 The site is now considered as a small skateboard mansion, bringing in over $708,000 in sales last year.
+Rajewski is going to need www.sundocumentfilings.com/ to help him with his annual reports if business keeps booming.
 Rajewski is a junior at University of Southern California Marshall School of Business.

 Zephyr Basine started her blog by investing under $100 from her dorm room in 2007.
 She graduated with a CGPA of 3.5, while laying the foundation of her website.
 Her blog is about budget-friendly college clothing.
 Zephyr managed to get over 1 million monthly page views after graduation.
 Her main income stream is through online advertisements.